-From this perspective we created eAdventure as a tool to facilitate the creation of games as a complement to education in blended learning environments. eAdventure is an authoring platform for the creation of educational games that tries to overcome some of the challenges of educational gaming highlighted above.
-The games created with this editor can be run either as a stand-alone tool (allowing instructors or learners to execute educational games on their computer) or embedded in a web-based elearning system.
+From this perspective we created eAdventure2 as a tool to facilitate the creation of games as a complement to education in blended learning environments. eAdventure is an authoring platform for the creation of educational games that tries to overcome some of the challenges of educational gaming highlighted above.
+The games created with this editor can be run either as a stand-alone tool (allowing instructors or learners to execute educational games on their computer) or embedded in a web-based e-learning system.

 The games include features to track the movements of the player, and it is possible to create assessment reports that summarize the most meaningful events from a learning perspective (as indicated by the instructor).
 These reports can take the form of a human-readable log or send data to be stored in the system.
-This is achieved using the communication APIs described in the SCORM framework or through one of the ad-hoc communication mechanisms supported by the platform [17]
+This is achieved using the communication APIs described in the SCORM framework or through one of the ad-hoc communication mechanisms supported by the platform (del Blanco et al. In press).